-If you are applying individually as a student whose university does not have an official partnership with VU Amsterdam or you have been directed by your home university or provider to fill out the Semester in Amsterdam Programme Application, please fill out the application below.
+If you are applying individually as a student whose university does not have an official partnership with VU Amsterdam or you have been specifically directed by your home university or provider to fill out the Semester in Amsterdam Programme Application, you will find the link to the application form here.

 You should NOT fill out the Semester in Amsterdam application form if:

 - You are a student of another Dutch university wishing to follow a minor programme.
 In this case, please follow the steps listed for non-VU students here.

 - You wish to apply to a full degree programme.
 Semester in Amsterdam is not a degree programme.
 Please follow the application procedure listed on the degree programme page.

 - You have been nominated by your home university to participate in Exchange and your university is a partner university of VU Amsterdam.
 Please contact the Exchange Team at [email protected] if you have questions about your application.

 - You are participating in Semester in Amsterdam through a provider such as IES Abroad, CIEE, CEA, or ISA and you have not yet been directed to submit a Semester in Amsterdam application. **Only after you have been accepted by your provider should you complete the Semester in Amsterdam Programme Application.
 If you're not sure, please contact your provider before submitting an application.